 With all the effort being poured into the enterprise, it’s become that much more sophisticated.
 In the past, we might have thought of a hack as a single extortion.
 For instance, data is encrypted and a credit union pays to unlock the data.

-Now though, you’re more likely to see double, or even even triple extortion.
+Now though, you’re more likely to see double, or even triple extortion.
 For double extortion, a hacker might ask a credit union to pay once to unlock the data and then pay again to prevent its release.
 With triple extortion, the hacker might ask for an additional payment to send direct messages to customers about the business’ poor security defenses.
-Considering credit unions of all sizes host incredibly valuable information, they’re a huge target for hackers today.
+Considering organizations of all sizes host incredibly valuable information, they’re a huge target for hackers today – making cyber security for credit unions more important than ever.

 3 Common Attack Vectors